CCJH23/analyst-avengers/README.md

 - Mid-level displays the network of all infrastructure powering that service and a geographical map of where they are located.
 - Low-level displays the problem logs of the infrastructure (if it experiences any error) and metric logs.

-This web application is powered by a data pipeline ingesting, transforming and loading data every 5 seconds from the monitoring tools.
+This web application is powered by a data pipeline, which ingests, transforms and loads data every 5 seconds from the monitoring tools.

 ### Pictures